robjpar/driv/README.md

 ## Installation

-Access the deployed website though this link [D.R.I.V](https://referral-information-viewer.herokuapp.com/).
+No installation is needed.
+Access the deployed website with a web browser through this link [D.R.I.V](https://referral-information-viewer.herokuapp.com/).
 Use the following login credentials to access the demo of the application

 ```text
 email:    demo@demo.app